 A lightning talk is a very short talk, up to 5 minutes, where you share an idea, concept, or a bit of information you find interesting.
 They’re quick, easy, and a great way to speak in front of an audience for the first time.
 Lightning talks allow people to discuss topics that were not covered fully or partially at the conference.

-We generally have two baskets for people who submit talks:
+We have two categories for people who submit talks:

 - First-time speakers